surfinzap/tota/README.md

 * using [pug templating](https://pugjs.org/api/getting-started.html) instead of HTML
 * fetching project detail asynchronously
 * loading project’s state via [Vue’s computed property](https://vuejs.org/v2/guide/computed.html#Computed-Properties)
-* head() cannot access computed project state in a template, so we're accessing the store directly to fill in project's meta data
+* head() cannot access computed project state in a template, so we’re accessing the store directly to fill in project’s meta data
 * project’s content is stored as a Rich-text with couple of nested components.
 We’ll cover the rendering of Rich-text in the following example.

 ## <a name="rich-text"></a> Rendering Rich-text components
 ### Content model
-In Kentico Kontent, you extend Rich-text editor functionality with custom inline [Components](https://docs.kontent.ai/tutorials/write-and-collaborate/structure-your-content/structuring-editorial-articles-with-components).
-With Components, you can achieve more rich content for visitors and still get nicely structured response from [Delivery API](https://docs.kontent.ai/reference/delivery-api).
-I have been using components a lot, if you take a look at [this project](https://tota.sk/projekt/cervenyj-bereh), there couple of Components within the Rich-text: Image with Caption, YouTube Video, Point-of-sale list, Publication Info.
-You can find a list of all components [here TBD](tbd.tbd).
+In Kentico Kontent, you can extend Rich-text editor functionality with custom inline [Components](https://docs.kontent.ai/tutorials/write-and-collaborate/structure-your-content/structuring-editorial-articles-with-components).
+With Components, you’ll both create more appealing content for visitors and you’ll still get nicely structured response from [Delivery API](https://docs.kontent.ai/reference/delivery-api).

+I have been using components a lot.
+If you take a look at [this project](https://tota.sk/projekt/cervenyj-bereh), there couple of Components within the Rich-text: Image with Caption, YouTube Video, Point-of-sale list, Publication Info.
+(Here’s the [list of all used Rich-text components](components/linked-items/)).

-TBD
+There are couple of ways, how you can go about rendering the components, we’ll cover the two ways, we have tried.

+### Resolving components with kentico-kontent-nuxt-module (and kontent-delivery-sdk-js)
+[kentico-kontent-nuxt-module](https://github.com/Domitnator/kentico-kontent-nuxt-module) is “wrapping” kontent-delivery-sdk-js and gives you tools to ease the work with JS SDK in Nuxt.js app.
+With this toolset, you need to:
+* Write a resolver for each Rich-text component (or linked item) and save it models/ folder in Nuxt.js project; [Example of resolver in Kontent Delivery JS SDK](https://github.com/Kentico/kontent-delivery-sdk-js/blob/master/DOCS.md#resolving-content-items-and-components-in-rich-text-elements)
+* Register a resolver with kentico-kontent-nuxt-module, as it is shown in [this example](https://github.com/Domitnator/kentico-kontent-nuxt-module#pluginskenticokontentnuxtmodulejs-1)

+We have tried this approach at first, and it was fine; we were able to write all Rich-text components this way.
+What we didn’t like so much with this approach was that with JS SDK you have to write [resolvers as interpolated string](https://github.com/Kentico/kontent-delivery-sdk-js/blob/master/DOCS.md#globally).
+This way, content-heavy components got really messy and not very maintainable templates.
+And on top of that we weren’t using Vue’s native component approach (yeah, we wanted to marry Vue components with Kentico Kontent componets).
+So we rewrote resolvers into Vue components the following way.

+### Rendering Kentico Kontent components as Vue components
+[@vit-svoboda](https://github.com/vit-svoboda) wrote a [vue-kontent-rich-text](https://github.com/vit-svoboda/vue-kontent-rich-text)—an NPM package to help you resolve/render Kontent’s rich-text components as Vue components.
+Once you [include the package](https://github.com/vit-svoboda/vue-kontent-rich-text) in your project, you can start writing Vue components for Rich-text components the easy way.
+Check out [the examples](components/linked-items/) for an inspiration.

 ## <a name="custom-list"></a> Custom list of projects